Residents Cafe & Bar

 The dessert position is where Residents makes perhaps its clearest editorial statement.
 A Basque cake dusted with ras el hanout pulls together Iberian pastry tradition and North African spice in a combination that takes a degree of confidence to attempt.
 The result, according to Michelin's assessors, holds up.
 On the drinks side, a Caribbean coffee cocktail built on aged rum extends the same cross-cultural logic into the glass, making it a natural pairing rather than an afterthought.

 This kind of menu sits in a different conversation from the neighbourhood-rooted contemporary formats at places like Café Riggs, and it is distinct from the ingredient-led sustainability focus that drives Lazy Bear in San Francisco or the classical French rigour of Le Bernardin in New York City.
-The reference points are broader and less formal, and that breadth is the point.
+The reference points are broader and less formal.

 The 18th Street NW Context